 In India, local people have Boondi Ladoo for special occasions like Diwali, but you can freely make it in your kitchen every day.
 The tastes of this delicious food are a bit nutty, rich, and sweet.
 Even the lumpy consistency of the balls helps amplify the delight’s deliciousness.

 My tip for you to prevent your sugar syrup from crystallizing after time is to put in some lemon juice while processing it.
 The citrusy juice can also help reduce the overly sugary feeling of your sweet liquid base.

 Estimated cooking time: Under 30 minutes.

-Rich in protein, nutrients, and various kinds of vitamins, Urad Dal Laddu is a “less-guilty” and no-bake dessert for you if you are on a diet.
+Urad Dal Laddu is a rich protein treat that has numerous nutrients, and various kinds of vitamins.
+It makes for a “less guilty” no-bake dessert for you if you are on a diet.

 Because this lovely crunchy and delicious snack consists of only roasted lentils, Ghee, and some sugar/jaggery to taste, Urad Dal Laddu is absolutely an Indian healthy and vegetarian-friendly recipe.

 Besides, this recipe is also beginner-compatible, so you don’t need any particular skill to accomplish it.

 Loaded with Ghee/sugar, this Mysore Pak is incredibly rich/buttery and sweet in flavor, which can easily tempt one with a sweet tooth.
 This dish will have a soothing and lovely melting effect on your tongue.